 - Strengths: Effective collaboration, versatility, innovation at the intersection of disciplines

-- Limitations: Less specialized than pure experts, breadth development requires time investment
+- Limitations: Less specialized than pure experts; breadth takes time to develop

-- Ideal for: Cross-functional teams, customer-facing roles, innovation-focused positions
+- Best fit: Cross-functional teams, customer-facing roles, innovation-focused positions

 Pi-Shaped Professionals